dqromney/markups/projects/training/amazon/aws/aws.md

 - Code throughput
     - How quickly an organization can move from committing code to deploying it.
 - System Stability
     - Measure by how quickly a system can recover from downtime and how many changes succeed verses how many fail.
+- Right-sizing
+  - The process of reviewing deployed resources and seeking opportunities to downsize when possible.